Drawdown Lifetime Mortgages Explained

 How to pay a drawdown lifetime mortgage back

-When you die or move into long-term care, your property is sold and the money from the sale is used to pay off the loan.
-If there is any money left over after paying your loan, this is inherited by your beneficiaries.
+When you die or move into long-term care, your property is sold, and the money from the sale is used to pay off the loan.
+If there is any money left over after paying your loan, your beneficiaries inherit it.
+Alternatively, there is an option that allows interest to be paid over time.

 Eligibility for drawdown lifetime mortgages

-• Your health: This can affect the amount you can borrow, though it’s only usually a factor for borrowers who want to borrower especially large amounts
+• Your health: This can affect the amount you can borrow, though it’s only usually a factor for borrowers who want to borrow especially large amounts

 • Your age: You must be aged 55 and over